 • evaluate if the individual has additional challenges with transportation or needs further support in areas such as energy assistance or food

 • determine if the individual could benefit from additional community supportive care services such as SSI, adult protective services, etc.

 In addition, these teams work with individuals for approximately 90 days to develop and monitor care plans that help them better understand their clinical conditions and coordinate care for follow-up appointments.
-The WATCH program began engaging individuals on July 1st and currently has more than 100 individuals under active care.
-This service will truly be transformational.
+The WATCH program has been engaging individuals for almost a year and has served over 450 community members.
+This service is truly transformational.

 Vision 2020 Planning

 The regulatory process is a multi-faceted and time-consuming one which has a direct impact on the future planning UM UCH will complete for both of the UM Upper Chesapeake Medical Campuses in Havre de Grace and in Bel Air.
-It remains our goal to file the needed applications for the two campuses the first quarter of calendar year 2017.
+It remains our goal to file the needed applications for the two campuses in calendar year 2017.

 We will continue to provide updates as they become available and, as always, we remain committed to providing the highest level of care to our Harford County and western Cecil County communities.